Plumsail/forms-docs/SharePoint/designer/controls.rst

     *   - InternalName
         - Setting utilized by many elements.
 InternalName is similar to ID, it's a unique identifier for the element.
     *   - SaveTo
-        - Select or create a new hidden field in the current SharePoint List or Library to save Ink Sketch data to.
+        - Select Multiline Plain Text field in the current SharePoint List to save Ink Sketch data to.
+It will automatically :ref:`render control<save-fieldcustomizers>` in List View.

-          Can also delete any hidden field by selecting "🖉 Manage" option in the dropdown.
+          Alternatively create a new hidden field in editor.
+You can delete hidden fields by selecting "🖉 Manage" option in the dropdown.

 LAYOUT